cowardfxn/proj01/docker.md

   --force-rm  always remove intermediate containers
   --no-cache  do not use cache when building the image

- `docker-compose -p project-name up -d app-name`  restart only specified application, can also be done in interactive mode
+ `docker-compose -p project-name up -d app-name1 app-name2 ...`  restart only specified application, can also be done in interactive mode

+### Dockerfile
+Used to build an image, can also use another file by parameter -f:
+`docker build -f path/to/a/dockerfile`